thediveo/ThirdFlow/README.md

 ![Third Flow emblem](third-flow.png)

-The Third Flow plugin brings to you another way to develop customizations for TiddlyWiki 5.
+The _Third Flow_ plugin brings to you another way to develop customizations for TiddlyWiki 5.
 It is not enforcing a specific development flow, it simply tries to help you.
 Otherwise, it tries to stay out of your way.
+You can develop some parts of your plugin inside the browser, and other parts in your favorite code editor -- get the best of all worlds.

 * You can **develop your plugin directly from within your browser**.
 A server-based TiddlyWiki instance running on Node.js ensures that all your source tiddlers are neatly stored in a clean and hierarchically organized folder structure.

-* **Source code management is done as usual** using your favorite source code management tool, such as git and others.
+`$ npm run develop` is your friend.

-As the Third Flow plugin structures your tiddler source files you get a well-organized repository structure at no price.
+* **Source code management is done as usual** using your favorite source code management tool, such as `git`.
+As the Third Flow plugin neatly structures your tiddler source files, you'll get a well-organized repository structure at no price.

 * For **packaging your plugin** you finally simply run a shell script which packs the plugin tiddler and saves it to disk.
-Additionally, a demonstration TiddlyWiki is also created that guides your future plugin users through the process of deploying your new plugin.
+Additionally, you may opt to create an additional demonstration TiddlyWiki to teach your future plugin users how to use your AWESOME plugin.

-Of course, the Third Flow has been developed using the same process it supports.
-We actually eat our own dog food.
+Of course, the _Third Flow_ plugin is developed using the same process it supports.
+We actually _eat_ our own dog food.

 ## In Simple Pictures

-From the «_a single figure lies more than a thousands words_» department...
+Enough words for now, let's follow the old proverb that «_a single figure lies more than a thousands words_»...

 ### Development Phase

 <img src="art/ThirdFlow%20Architecture%20Development%20Phase.jpg" width="40%" align="right">

 (1) Development:
-   * You simply develop your plugin in the well-known TiddlyWiki 5 environment.
+   * You simply develop (parts of) your plugin inside the TiddlyWiki 5 environment that you are already familiar with.
      * Edit the tiddlers belonging to your plugin directly inside a TiddlyWiki, and get live, immediate feedback...
      * ...inside a standard TiddlyWiki 5...
-     * ...inside a standard HMTL5 web browser.
-Turtles, anyone?
+     * ...inside a standard HMTL5 web browser. _Turtles_, anyone?
    * Your TiddlyWiki synchronizes with a computer-local TiddlyWiki 5 server, running on top of Node.js.
-This TiddlyWiki server is running in (interactive) "development" mode.
+This TiddlyWiki server is running in "development" mode.
      * Inside this server is a special sync plugin HierarchicalFilesystemAdaptor that...
-     * ...stores your tiddlers persistently inside a hierarchical folder structure on your disk.
+     * ...stores your tiddlers persistently inside a _hierarchical_ folder structure on your disk.

 (2) Source Code Control:
    * Use your favorite source code control system (and cloud service) to manage your plugin tiddlers conveniently.
-For example, git and GitHub.
+For example, `git` and GitHub.

 ### Release Phase

 <img src="art/ThirdFlow%20Architecture%20Release%20Phase.jpg" width="52%" align="right">

 (3) Release:
    * You can easily release your plugin as a single plugin .tid file for easy import, and you can also release it as part of a demonstration TiddlyWiki, too.
+Oh, you can also release multiple separate plugins simultaneously.
      * The export runs as a TiddlyWiki server command...
      * ...inside a Node.js environment.
    * Your plugin tiddlers get loaded as usual from the file system.
-This time it's all in read-only mode, because we don't want to change tiddlers.
+This time it's all in _read-only_ mode, because we don't want to change tiddlers.
 We only want to export.
    * Plugin export is controlled using a templated tiddler renderer.
    * Demo TiddlyWiki export is done using a special save template.